scala-steward/L-space/site/src/main/tut/graph.md

 ## What is a graph
 A graph is a collection of nodes, edges and values, these are all resources.
 Nodes can be labelled and nodes can have edges.
-Edges have a 'from' and a 'to' resource which can both be either node, edge or value and the edge is labeled with a key (property).
-Edges can also have edges.
+Edges have a source ('from') and a destination ('to') resource which can both be either a node, edge or value.
+The edge is always labeled with a key (property) and an edge can also be the source to other edges (statements on edges).
 Values have a data-value and values can have edges.

 * Graphs support Librarian-traversals